bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

     number of favorable cases and whose denominator is the number of all the cases possible.

-However, the intuition of this view of probabilty breaks down when we want to do more complex reasoning.
-After learning probabily from the lens of coins, dice and urns full of red and white balls, I still didn't feel that I had have a strong grasp about how to apply it to other situtions -- especially ones where it was difficult or too abstract to apply the idea of *"a fraction whose numerator is the number of favorable cases and whose denominator is the number of all the cases possible"*.
-And then I read `Probabily Theory: The Logic of Science <http://www.cambridge.org/gb/academic/subjects/physics/theoretical-physics-and-mathematical-physics/probability-theory-logic-science>`_ by E. T. Jayne.
+However, the intuition of this view of probability breaks down when we want to do more complex reasoning.
+After learning probably from the lens of coins, dice and urns full of red and white balls, I still didn't feel that I had have a strong grasp about how to apply it to other situations -- especially ones where it was difficult or too abstract to apply the idea of *"a fraction whose numerator is the number of favorable cases and whose denominator is the number of all the cases possible"*.
+And then I read `Probability Theory: The Logic of Science <http://www.cambridge.org/gb/academic/subjects/physics/theoretical-physics-and-mathematical-physics/probability-theory-logic-science>`_ by E. T. Jayne.

-Jayne takes a drasticlly different approach to probability, not with events and sample spaces, but rather as an extension of Boolean logic.
+Jayne takes a drastically different approach to probability, not with events and sample spaces, but rather as an extension of Boolean logic.
 Taking this view made a great deal of sense to me since I spent a lot of time `studying and reasoning
 <link://slug/accessible-satisfiability>`_ in Boolean logic.
 The following post